yquake2/yquake2/doc/050_commands.md

   skipped if it is not a valid weapon classname, you do not own it in your inventory or you do not have enough ammo to use it.

+* **prefweap <weapons>**: Similar to the previous command, this will select the first weapon available in the priority list given.
+Useful to set a "panic button".
+E.g. the following will select your best
+  shotgun: `prefweap weapon_supershotgun weapon_shotgun`.

 * **gamemode <mode>**: Provides a convenient way to switch the game mode between `coop`, `dm` and `sp` without having to set three cvars the correct way. `?` prints the current mode.